-TOP-RATED COUNSEL FROM A BRANDON CRIMINAL DEFENSE LAWYER
+TOP-RATED COUNSEL FROM A TAMPA CRIMINAL DEFENSE LAWYER

 Drug offenses are heavily prosecuted in Florida, including marijuana offenses.
 Without a medical marijuana card from the state, you could be facing serious penalties if you are found guilty for even simple possession, you could be facing penalties including over a year in jail, large fines, and a permanent criminal record.
 Additionally, all Florida marijuana convictions carry an automatic one-year driver’s license suspension.

-If you have been arrested for a marijuana offense, is important that you seek representation as soon as possible from a Brandon criminal defense attorney at the Guarnieri Law Firm, P.A.
-Attorney James Guarnieri, Jr. has practiced law since 2002, and has represented numerous individuals against their criminal charges, including marijuana offenses.
+If you have been arrested for a marijuana offense, is important that you seek representation as soon as possible from a Tampa criminal defense attorney at Wagner McLaughlin Attorney James Guarnieri, Jr. has practiced law since 2002, and has represented numerous individuals against their criminal charges, including marijuana offenses.
 Attorney Guarnieri proudly carries a perfect 10.0 Superb rating from Avvo, serving as a testament to both his legal skill and dedication to client service.

 MARIJUANA OFFENSES & PENALTIES